-The criteria professionals use for assigning these services is that they must be necessary to prepare an individual to obtain or maintain employment or participate in WTW activities and must be verified and documented in the WTW plan and/or case file.
-If a portion of the treatment or rehabilitation activities meets a common-sense definition of another work activity, such as community service or work experience, then the hours associated with the

-"work" will count under that activity and the actual treatment hours will count in job search and job readiness assistance.
+The criteria professionals use for assigning these services is that they must be necessary to prepare an individual to obtain or maintain employment or participate in welfare-to-work activities and must be verified and documented in the WTW plan and/or case file.
+If a portion of the treatment or rehabilitation activities meets a common-sense definition of another work activity, such as community service or work experience, then the hours associated with the "work" will count under that activity and the actual treatment hours will count in job search and job readiness assistance.

 - d.
 Drug testing for a specific job classification and taking tests to qualify for specialized certificates.
-These activities will be assigned to the extent they are determined necessary for the participant to obtain or prepare for employment or participate in other WTW activities. - e.
+These activities will be assigned to the extent they are determined necessary for the participant to obtain or prepare for employment or participate in other welfare-to work activities. - e.
 Participation in orientation, appraisal, or assessment.
-Orientation is an introduction to the WTW program, including a general description of CalWORKs activities, participation requirements, consequences for failing to meet requirements, available supportive services, and exemptions from participation.
-Appraisal is an evaluation of an individual's employment history and skills, necessary supportive services, and any other relevant information needed to assign an individual to WTW activities, as well as informing the individual of his or her rights and responsibilities as pertains to the program.
+Orientation is an introduction to the welfare-to-work program, including a general description of CalWORKs activities, participation requirements, consequences for failing to meet requirements, available supportive services, and exemptions from participation.
+Appraisal is an evaluation of an individual's employment history and skills, necessary supportive services, and any other relevant information needed to assign an individual to welfare-to-work activities, as well as informing the individual of his or her rights and responsibilities as pertains to the program.

-Assessment is a thorough individual review of the recipient's work history, employment skills, educational history, competency levels, need for supportive services, physical limitations or mental conditions, available resources, all in comparison to local labor market conditions, in order to complete a WTW plan.
+Assessment is a thorough individual review of the recipient's work history, employment skills, educational history, competency levels, need for supportive services, physical limitations or mental conditions, available resources, all in comparison to local labor market conditions, in order to complete a welfare-to-work plan.